mathews012468/phone-territory/README.md

 and so on.
 As the territory is being used, it can be updated to reflect the call outcomes (whether it's No en casa, No en servicio, Ocupado, etc.) and any census (on whitepages and other websites) that the group conductor or the territory servant decides to do.

 ## Technical details
 I'm storing each phone number in its own folder, where the name of the folder is the phone number itself.
 Each phone number folder will have three files, titled 'names', 'addresses', and 'call-outcomes', each of which will have a separate record on each line of the file.
 Each record will consist of two pieces of information, separated by a period (.).
-The first will be the main data, whether it's the name, address, or call outcome, and the second will be a timestamp representing when that record was entered.
+The first will be the main data, whether it's the name, address, or call outcome, and the second will be a date representing when that record was entered.

 As an example, suppose we're entering the phone number (123) 456-7890 (no need to worry about the + before the phone number, since we will only be dealing with American numbers) with the address 100 Main Street and the name of the current owner is John Doe.
-Let's say we're entering this information for the first time on November 4th, 2022 at 10:46am.
+Let's say we're entering this information for the first time on November 4th, 2022.
 Then the folder would look like:

 ```
 1234567890